mc4ne/UMass-ZC/README.md

 Create a `build` and `install` directory in parallel to the main source directory.
 Then change to the build directory.
 From here, use CMake to configure the installation:
 `cmake -DCMAKE_INSTALL_PREFIX=/path/to/installation /path/to/source`.
 Alternately, this is encapsulated in the `config.sh` script in the source directory.
-Then do: `make -j8 && make install`.
+Then do: `make -jN && make install`, where N is the number of cores in your machine.

 ## Configuring Your Environment
 To be able to use the library in your application, you have to set up your environment with specific variables to successfully link this library to your application.
+These will be defined soon.